 FORT WAYNE, Ind. – Three Cardinals earned double doubles in a thrilling 3-2 win over No. 14 IPFW Friday evening (18-25, 25-21, 26-24, 25-27, 15-10).
-Ball State benefited from a strong defensive night five players registering double-digit kills led by junior David Ryan Vander Meer who got under a career-high 22 digs.
+Ball State benefited from a strong defensive night wtih five players registering double-digit digs led by junior David Ryan Vander Meer who got under a career-high 22 digs.

 With the win, Ball State improves to 3-3 on the season and starts MIVA play at 1-0.
 The Mastodons fall to 3-2 on the year and 0-1 in conference action.

 Offensively the Cardinals were led by sophomore Marcin Niemczewski who had a career-high 22 kills while junior Shane Witmer was the second Cardinal to reach double digit kills with 10.
 Senior Kevin Owens added seven kills while classmates Matt Leske and Graham McIlvaine added six kills.
 Junior Matt Sutherland came off the bench and provided five kills.

 Niemczewski was at a near triple double in his stat line with a career-high 16 digs to go with eight total blocks.
 Witmer also coupled his offensive production with defense for a double double picking up 10 digs.
 David Ryan Vander Meer doubled his previous career-high in digs and ended the night with 22 to go with a career-high 11 assists.
 Graham McIlvaine was the fourth Cardinal to reach a double double picking up 49 assists to go with 10 digs.
 Larry Wrather registered three kills although he was the only Cardinal to pass without committing an error; Wrather passed 14 balls with no reception error.